 Students are responsible for submitting a form (found on the department website under "Current Students/Graduate Students/Forms" summarizing their academic progress over the past semester.
 These are due to your advisor on Dec.
-1 and May 1 of each academic year.
-The CGS will meet with all students individually to review these forms and their advisors's assessment in February.
+1 of each academic year.
+After consulting with the advisor, the CGS will meet with all students individually to review these forms and their advisors's assessment in February.